shiplet/shiplet.dev/posts/resolving-faunadb-privacy-conversions-in-go.md

 Granted, Fauna probably has some annotations you can append to the struct in order to avoid this issue, similar to how you'd annotate \`json:"value"\` for anything you're trying to json.Marshal into a particular format.
 But I haven't found the documentation on that yet, and it's currently 2:33AM, so I'm not likely going to put that much more effort into it tonight.

-Hope this helps some other poor soul though!
+Hope this helps someone else though!